ayyyecraig/Funky-Kinda-Fresh/README.md

 ### Future Projects
-* Adding a calculator for any percentages needed
+* Adding a calculator specifically for SourDough Hydration